 It is important for your loved one to eat three meals per day to regulate his or her blood sugar levels.
 Eating well-balanced meals for breakfast, lunch, and dinner can prevent sugar spikes that tax the pancreas and stimulate it to produce insulin.
 Make sure your loved one avoids sugary foods and white flour-baked items.
 Instead, he or she should eat well-balanced meals and snacks that are high in protein, including nuts, fruits, whole grains, fish, poultry, beans, and legumes.

 Research indicates a strong correlation between type 2 diabetes and Alzheimer’s disease.
 If your ageing loved one has recently been diagnosed with diabetes, talk to a doctor about your loved one’s likelihood of developing Alzheimer’s disease and consider Alzheimer’s home care.
 For reliable Alzheimer’s care, North Coast families can turn to Home Care Assistance.
 We are a leading provider of professional memory care designed to help seniors maintain a higher quality of life.
 In addition to Alzheimer’s care, we also provide comprehensive dementia, Parkinson’s, and stroke care.
 From revolutionary care programs to compassionate and dedicated caregivers, we can meet all of your Alzheimer’s home care needs.
-To learn about our holistic approach to senior care, give us a call at 1300 LIVE-IN or (02) 6646 3527 today.
+To learn about our holistic approach to senior care, give us a call at (02) 6646 3527 today.